Proxlight/Automate-Whatsapp/README.md

 You can refer to our YouTube video to see a working tutorial for a better understanding and a step-by-step guide of the same.

+## Requirements
+Open up a terminal and run the following command.

+pip install pywhatkit

+You can check out all the dependencies this library installed with the command pip list.

-# ⭐ Links
+## ⭐ Links

-Link to Youtube Video : https://youtu.be/wC14fHOi5ls
+Link to Youtube Video : https://www.youtube.com/c/Proxlight

 Link to our Store : https://proxlightapps.gumroad.com